eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

     attestations.

 3. By relying on a Hierarchical Deterministic Key (HDK) function as described in clause 4.4.4.2 of \[ETSI 119476\].
-Using a HDK function, the PID Provider or Attestation Provider only needs to obtain a single public key from the WSCA.
-This happens during first-time issuance of a PID or attestation, where the User is involved in the process anyway and a request to authenticate will not come unexpectedly.
-During re-issuance, the PID Provider or Attestation Provider then uses this public key to derive unique per-attestation public keys from the received public key, without involvement of the Wallet Unit or the WSCA.
-These newly derived public keys are then sent to the Wallet Unit, and the WSCA can derive the corresponding private keys from the existing private key (i.e. the one generated during first-time issuance).
+    Using a HDK function, the PID Provider or Attestation Provider only needs to obtain a single public key from the WSCA, along with non-sensitive metadata required to apply HDK.
+This happens during first-time issuance of a first PID or attestation, where the User is involved in the process anyway and a request to authenticate will not come unexpectedly.
+    During re-issuance or (batch) issuance of associated PID or attestations, the PID Provider or Attestation Provider then uses this public key to derive unique per-attestation public keys from the received public key, without involvement of the Wallet Unit or the WSCA.
+These newly derived public keys are then sent to the Wallet Unit, along with non-sensitive metadata required to apply HDK, and the WSCA can effectively derive the corresponding private keys from the existing private key (i.e. the one generated during first-time issuance).
 The WSCA then uses these private keys as normal during a presentation of attributes.

+4. By using WSCA to authenticate Users before using the Wallet Unit.
+Requirement WUA\_03 states that "A Wallet Unit SHALL authenticate the User before performing any operation excluding cryptographic operations.
+The Wallet Unit MAY rely on a WSCA to do so (...)".
+Therefore, the WSCA may perform the necessary cryptographic operations immediately after authenticating the user on the Wallet Unit behalf.

 Option 1 may not count as a good solution.
 Cryptographic key generation by the WSCA is a sensitive operation, and it seems unwise to allow this